BasicWolf/archived-kaylee/doc/src/tutorial/configuration.rst

 Step 5: Configuring the Application
 ===================================

 Kaylee has numerous ways of loading the configuration.
-One of the convenient ways is to load it from a ``.py`` file.
-The ``demo/demo_config.py`` file used for demo configuration can be as well used to configure the tutorial application.
+The tutorial app loads the configuration from the ``settings.py`` file.
 The applications are defined in a Python dictionary-like or JSON-like manner.
 First of all, the application needs a unique name and a description:

 .. code-block:: python

-  # demo/demo_config.py
+  # settings.py

-  app_mc_pi_1 = {
+  app_mcpi = {
-      'name' : 'mc_pi.1',
+      'name' : 'mcpi',
       'description' : 'Find value of Pi via the Monte-Carlo method.',

-      ...
+      # ...
   }

-Now, let's write the project configuration.
-Note, that we are still filling the ``app_mc_pi_1`` dict:
+Next, the project configuration (*Note, that we are still filling the* ``app_mc_pi_1`` *dict*):

 .. code-block:: python

   'project' : {
-      'name' : 'MonteCarloPiProject',
+      'name' : 'MonteCarloPi',
       'config' : {
-          'script' : '/static/js/projects/monte_carlo_pi/monte_carlo_pi.js',
+          'script' : '/static/montecarlopi/js/montecarlopi.js',
-          'alea_script' : '/static/js/projects/monte_carlo_pi/alea.js',
+          'alea_script' : '/static/montecarlopi/js/alea.js',
           'random_points' : 1000000,
           'tasks_count' : 10
       },